Skincare Tips I Wish I Knew in My 20s

 I’m proudly anti-anti-aging.
 But, admittedly, this wasn’t always the case.

 In my 20s, I went through a phase where I was mildly obsessed with anti-aging skincare products.
 It didn’t help that Hollywood celebrities always managed to look so effortlessly flawless.
 They just never seemed to age.

 I thought that by investing in these products that I, too, could look 20 forever.

 The thing is, the products I bought never made me feel good about myself.
 No matter how hard I tried, the pores and fine lines were still there.
 Don’t get me wrong.
 My skin looked healthy and the imperfections were less visible, but I certainly didn’t look as flawless as the ideal version of myself that I had in my head.

 It wasn’t until many years later that I truly realized that aging is inevitable.
 You simply cannot stop it.
 It also took me some time to realize aging is a privilege that not everyone gets to experience.

 Perhaps this is a lot to take in, but don’t feel overwhelmed.
 Even to this day, I’m still learning and improving myself.
-Just know that learning to take care of yourself and your skin is worth it!
+Just know that learning to take care of yourself and your skin are worth it!

 Want to calm dry, red skin and feed your skin antioxidants?
 Then, click here to learn about colloidal oatmeal and how to add it to your skincare routine!